 Complete an Employment Application by the required due date.

+The Office of Career Education, who administers the Campus Work-Study Program in conjunction with Enrollment Management, will provide the student with one initial job placement only.
+Please note, placements are offered when available but are not guaranteed.
 Although we will attempt to match the student with a position in an area on campus that they desire, due to the supply and demand principle (there are limited positions on campus and several students in need of placements), this is not always possible.

 Students have a limit to the amount of hours that they may work both during the academic and break periods of the University.
 If work hours are scheduled appropriately, students will maintain their allocation throughout the academic year.
 Students may be asked to stop working if they have exhausted their allocation.

 In general, if a supervisor experiences poor performance or problematic behavior by a student worker, a supervisor may proceed to immediate suspension or even termination.
 In most cases, the following process will occur:

 Verbal warning given to the student